CurveDocs/curve-docs/docs/stableswap-exchange/stableswap/pools/admin_pool_settings.md

     Within the pools, ``A`` is in fact implemented as ``1 / A`` and therefore a higher value implies that the pool will be more tolerant to slippage when imbalanced.

-The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimisation and pool-parameter update based on the market history of the trading pair.
+The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimization and pool-parameter update based on the market history of the trading pair.
 It is possible to modify the amplification coefficient for a pool after it has been deployed.
 However, it requires a vote within the Curve DAO and must reach a 15% quorum.